ispras/dedoc/docs/source/tutorials/add_new_doc_type.rst

 2. You should implement methods according to the specifics of extracting attachments for this format.

 * :meth:`~dedoc.attachments_extractors.AbstractAttachmentsExtractor.can_extract()` method checks if the new extractor can process the file, for example, you can return True for the list of some specific file extensions.
-* :meth:`~dedoc.attachments_extractors.AbstractAttachmentsExtractor.get_attachments()` method should return a list of attachments that were extracted from the document: for each attachment :class:`~dedoc.data_structures.attached_file.AttachedFile` is returned, you can see its code in ``dedoc/data_structures/attached_file.py``.
+* :meth:`~dedoc.attachments_extractors.AbstractAttachmentsExtractor.extract()` method should return a list of attachments that were extracted from the document: for each attachment :class:`~dedoc.data_structures.attached_file.AttachedFile` is returned, you can see its code in ``dedoc/data_structures/attached_file.py``.

 3. Add attachments extractor to the reader's code.